-Casey Cole, Managing Director at Guru Systems, said:
+Casey Cole, CEO at Guru Systems, said:

-We are delighted to be working with L&Q to install our smart technology to homes across this major regeneration project, which will benefit hundreds of families through providing them with a simple way to control and monitor their energy use.
+We are delighted to be working with L&Q to install our smart technology to homes across this major regeneration project, which will benefit hundreds of families by providing them with a simple way to control and monitor their energy use.

-Heat networks are playing a vital part in the UK’s transition to a low-cost, low carbon energy system.
-Our aim is to enable residents living on the networks to have the best possible experience, and to make designing, building and running heat networks more efficient for both developers, operators, and customers.
+Heat networks are playing a vital part in the UK’s transition to a low-cost, low-carbon energy system.
+Our aim is to enable residents living on the networks to have the best possible experience, and to make designing, building, and running heat networks more efficient for both developers, operators, and customers.

-The system can manage and monitor up to five utility accounts and control three external control devices, such as shut off valves.
+The system can manage and monitor up to five utility accounts and control three external control devices, such as shut-off valves.